Are you an Amazon seller?

 First and foremost, although millions of new sellers join the platform every day, it turns out that the buying patterns are not evenly distributed amongst all products.

-Sure, Amazon buyers spent over $100 billion on products in 2017 alone, but a higher fraction of the profit went to a relatively small percentage of sellers.
+A higher fraction of the profit went to a relatively small percentage of sellers.

 Let’s face it, even though the Amazon market is bound to grow in the coming years, the most profits will still go to only a small fraction of sellers.